Of Honour-Price and Precedent Refusal

 A Scale of Recognition, Not a Set Fine

-The honour-price (eneclann) was not a fixed amount.
-It reflected one’s role, obligations, and recognised standing in the social fabric.
+The honour-price (eneclann, literally "honour-price" or "price of honour") was not a fixed amount.
+It reflected one's social status, professional role, property holdings, and recognised standing within the early Irish legal system (7th–12th centuries CE).
 To injure someone with a high honour-price was to disrupt the balance of a network, not simply cause harm to an individual.

 Crucially, honour-prices could change.
-They were socially negotiated.
+They were socially negotiated and could be increased or decreased based on one's behaviour, achievements, or failures.
 Your price reflected your embeddedness in your community—not abstract rights, but reciprocal obligations.
+The honour-price formed part of a larger system of status-based compensations that included the eric (body-fine) and log n-enech (price of honour).

 💥 Why This Refused Precedent